Medical Scribe for Practicing

 Q: What are the admission requirements?

-For the Medical Scribe Program for Allied Health Professionals we have a specific Student Screening Assessment.
-You must be able to pass this screening assessment with a score of 80 or higher to qualify for enrollment.
+For the Medical Scribe Training Program for Allied Health Professionals, you must complete our FREE Online Medical Scribe Readiness Assessment with a score of 80 or higher to qualify.

 Q: Is the online Medical Scribe for Allied Health Professionals training program designed for independent self-study?